kubernetes-sigs/gateway-api/site-src/guides/tls.md

 centralizes TLS configuration within the Gateway specification and should suffice for the majority of use-cases.
 Please take a look at the examples below for various alternatives.

+If the protocol is `HTTPS`, the allowed mode is `Terminate` to terminate TLS on the listener level.
+If you choose to use the protocol `TLS`, its allowed to use `Passthrough` on the mode.
+That will be forward the plain TLS information to the route.

 ### Routes and TLS